MarufZak/study-logs/linux-command-line/README.md

 2. `Makefile`.
 This file is used by `make`.
 It's used to define dependencies and relations between modules in the actual program.
 Without this `make` refuses to run.
 First section defines variables that are later substituted.
 Most of `Makefile` includes defining a target, and the files on which it's dependent. `Makefile` also defines how to compile any `.c` and `.o` files.
 Why not just make pipeline to build everything from ground up?
 Because when program is compiled, and if source code is changed a bit, `make` can determine which files to build and which to not.

 Well packages source code also includes special `make` target called `install`.
 This target is used to install final production in sysem directory for use.
 Usually `/usr/local/bin`, traditional directory for locally built software.
 Needs to be executed as superuser (because `/usr/local/bin` is not writable by ordinary user) as `sudo make install`.

+## Part 4, writing shell scripts

+So far we learnt how to use commands, can we do more with shell?
+Shell is not only command line interface, but also scripting language interpreter.
+It can execute scripts written in files just like we input it manually.
+Most commands done with scripts can be done in command line can be done in scripts, and vice versa.

+To execute a script:

+1. Write a script
+2. Make it executable
+3. Locate it